-Runway closed at Tokyo’s Haneda airport after 2 jets accidentally contact each other
+Runway closed at Tokyo’s Haneda airport after 2 planes bump into each other

-TOKYO (AP) — Two passenger planes accidentally touched each other on a runway at a major Tokyo airport Saturday, but no injuries were reported.
+TOKYO (AP) — Two passenger planes bumped into each other on a runway at a major Tokyo airport Saturday but no injuries were reported, Japanese media reports said.

-A Thai Airways International jet headed to Bangkok made contact with an Eva Airways plane headed to Taipei at Haneda airport, and the runway was subsequently closed, Japanese media reports said.
+A Thai Airways International jet headed to Bangkok accidentally hit an Eva Airways plane headed to Taipei at Haneda airport and the runway was subsequently closed and some flights were delayed, the reports said.

 Footage broadcast by TBS TV News showed two commercial jets stopped on the same runway.